John Hemsley: 1983 Cape Town to London driving record

 The Hemsleys achieved in excess of 80 mph across Europe, including refuelling stops, and arrived in London at 5:26 am on 16 February 1983, having set a record time for the journey of 14 days, 19 hours and 26 minutes.
 This was eight days quicker than the previous record, which had not been officially certified.
 The finish was supervised by the Royal Automobile Club and the overall time certified by them and the Guinness Book of World Records.
 The record was the first to have been completed almost entirely overland, with only the English Channel being crossed by ship; previous attempts had crossed the Mediterranean Sea.
-The Hemsleys' route covered 11674 mi (32.84mph including all stops) and their time record stood until 2013.
+The Hemsleys' route covered 11674 mi (32.84mph including all stops), through 19 different countries and their time record still stands as the only complete overland route without a sea crossing.

 Writing and later life

 Hemsley achieved a master of philosophy degree and is a fellow of the Royal Geographical Society and the Chartered Management Institute.
 Hemsley wrote on the military of the contemporary Soviet Union.
 His book Soviet command and control = (upravlenie voiskami) : an investigation of theory and practice was published in 1980 and Soviet troop control--the role of command technology in the Soviet military system in 1982.
 In retirement he became a research consultant, specialising in Soviet military doctrine and command technology, with International Project Research.
 He continued to write and in 1987 published the book The Soviet biochemical threat to NATO, followed by The Lost empire : perceptions of Soviet policy shifts in the 1990s in 1990.
 In 1992 he wrote an article for the British Army Review journal on the role of technology in Russian military control theory.

 In 1996 Hemsley appeared as an interviewee in a film on the history of the King's African Rifles.
 He has also served as vice president of the King's African Rifles & East African Forces Association.
 Hemsley organised a conference on the history of Wells Cathedral in September 2006 to mark the 800th anniversary of the election and enthronement of Bishop Jocelin.